Madrik lay on his back and stared at the rich blue sky, praying for cloud to

 The rest of the island, squashed between the mountains and the sea, enjoyed rain every other day, and held a deep green ambiance all year round.
 That was where everyone lived.
 Towns and cities sprawled along the coast amongst the forests, living off fresh fish from the sea and fresh water running down the valleys.
 The mountains themselves ran like a vein down the west coast, cutting off the desert from the fertile lands, a literal line between life and death.
 A line that Madrik had crossed.
 Same time he crossed Tailfin.

-The gangster had a reputation for making his problems go away.
+The mobster had a reputation for making his problems go away.
 His competition too.
 Madrik was an entrepreneur; his plan was fool proof.
 But it turns out he was the fool.
 Tailfin got suspicious, and he removed the complication before it got… complicated.

 Madrik had expected to be thrown to the sharks, alive or dead.
 Instead, Tailfin had packed him in a sack, taken him out to the desert, and left him there.
 Didn’t even bother opening the sack before he was on his way.
 Did bother to kick him a few more times and damn near break his ankle.